matthewruzzi/matthewruzzi.github.io/index.md

         <td>
             <h2><a href="https://github.com/mattruzzi/Google-Chat-Firefox-Sidebar">
                     Google Chat Firefox Sidebar</a></h2>
-            Adds a button that shows Google Chat in the Firefox sidebar.
+            Use Google Chat in the Firefox sidebar.
         </td>
     </tr>
 </table>